anutron/more-behaviors/README.md

-# MooTools A.R.T.
+# MooTools More Behaviors

-Vector-based drawing for widgets, icons, and all that stuff.
-Pre-alpha.
+Behavior Filters for the MooTools More Library